• Skip to primary navigation

 2. Once the chicken is done cooking (both the chicken meat and the stuffing have reached 165F), remove it from the pan and set aside.

 3. To make the gravy.
 Scrape all juices and fat from the roasting pan into a glass measuring cup.
 The fat will float to the top and will separate from the liquid and will be lighter in colour.
-Using a spoon, reserve 2 tbsp of fat, discard the rest of the fat, but keep the liquid juices that are in the measuring cup.
+Using a spoon, reserve 2 tablespoon of fat, discard the rest of the fat, but keep the liquid juices that are in the measuring cup.
 Depending on how much liquid you have remaining, top up with enough water to measure 1 ½ cups of liquid for the gravy.

 4. Heat a small a small pot over medium heat.
-Add the 2 tbsp of reserved fat with 3 tbsp of all purpose flour.
+Add the 2 tablespoon of reserved fat with 3 tablespoon of all purpose flour.
 Whisking constantly, slowly pour in the liquid from the chicken, bring to a boil and cook, whisking constantly until it reaches the desired consistency, about 5 minutes.
 Taste and add as much salt as needed (this will differ depending on the amounts of juices you had left and the amount of water used).

 A platter with the cooked chicken with roasted potatoes and fresh herbs.